tsheporamantso/Setup-Mobile-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the wonderful project
+I would like to thank Microverse for the wonderful project, and also colleagues that I've collaborated with on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

 ## ❓ FAQ <a name="faq"></a>

 - **[Question_1]**